By Matthew B. Cox

 “Me?
 No, I dropped off the money to Farchione — Barreiro’s bagman.”
 Mueller asked if Rausini knew of any additional money that may have gone to the agents.
 Rausini began discussing nearly two hundred thousand dollars in payoffs for protection and information; as well as the $1.5 million in product and the $300,000 in cash that Farchione and Barreiro had stolen from Ellenberger and Robles.
 “That was a couple of years before the Estes thing.”

 Mueller cut Rausini off.
 He wanted to focus on the allegations of improper conduct in connection with the “Operation Avalanche” investigation underlying Rausini’s prosecution.
 Burroughs pulled out a legal pad and pen, and Mueller asked Rausini about Estes’ bribe payments.
 Rausini explained that he and Nason had met with Farchione at the Mondrian Hotel in West LA, as Burroughs scribbled away on his legal pad.
-Rausini discussed the circumstances surrounding the delivery of the initial $50,000 payment.
+Rausini discussed the circumstances surrounding the delivery of the initial $50,000 payment; the second $45,000 payment; and the third $5,000 payment.

 “What was the hundred thousand for?”